Nic30/hwtHls/doc/pyBytecodeFrontend.rst

 The evaluation of the byte code is straightforward but construction of optimal statically typed SSA is non trivial.
-* If target code codition is used as a jump condition the proprocessor must generate code for every possible path because bouth branches must be translated to preprocessed code.
+* If target code codition is used as a jump condition the proprocessor must generate code for every possible path because bouth branches must be translated to pre-processed code.
 * Blocks from expanded loops, calls and exception handlers must have deterministic unique labels.
   * This requires foward analysis of potential loops.
   * The loop may or may not be expanded based on iteration scheme this iteration scheme is dynamically resolved during the preprocessing.